WiFi security cameras have a lot of advantages.

 Odds Of Home Security Systems Being Hacked?
 Slim

-Although the odds of modern security systems being hacked are slim, the fear isn’t exactly unwarranted.
-This has been witnessed in recent attacks on Vtech, Jeep and Mattel products, where skilled hackers were able to break into internet-connected devices within minutes.
+Although the odds of modern security systems being hacked are slim, the fear isn’t unwarranted.
+Just look atn recent attacks on Vtech, Jeep and Mattel products, where skilled hackers were able to break into internet-connected devices within minutes.

 Home Security Cameras: Risky?

-With these tips, you can buy and use a WiFi enables security systems with greater confidence.
+With these tips, you can buy and use a WiFi enabled security systems with greater confidence.
 So let’s take a look at how home security systems can be hacked and what you can do to prevent it.